General health and health reference

 MEDLINE provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences, and much more.
 Created by the National Library of Medicine, MEDLINE allows users to search abstracts from current biomedical journals.

 Merck Manual Consumer Version

 Affordable Care Act information

-You can apply for health insurance coverage via the Affordable Care Act (ACA), also known as Obamacare, beginning on November 1, 2019.
-Open enrollment ends on December 15, 2019.
-Check out the Dates & deadlines for 2020 health insurance for more details and to find out if you qualify for Special Enrollment.
+You can apply for health insurance coverage via the Affordable Care Act (ACA).
+Check out the When can you get health insurance? for more details on when open enrollment starts and ends and to find out if you qualify for Special Enrollment.

 There are five ways that consumers can sign up for insurance under the ACA.